Claims blocks overview

 {{claim.policy.policyholder.first_name}}

 Note that, since handlebars expressions are injected into string fields in the JSON claims blocks file, no line breaks are allowed in or between handlebars expressions.
 You should also avoid including unnecessary space characters.
-For example, a a leading or trailing space could mean that a string value is not parseable as an integer by the platform.
+For example, a leading or trailing space could mean that a string value is not parseable as an integer by the platform.

 Below is a more complete example showing how to use handlebars to make the display of one block conditional on other blocks.